lukmanaj/wildlifeclassify/README.md

 The project utilizes the DenseNet201 architecture initialized with pre-trained ImageNet weights.
 The feature-extraction layers are frozen to save computational resources, focusing the training on the classification layers.
 We use the Adam optimizer with a learning rate of 0.001 and a CrossEntropy loss function for multi-class classification.

-## Installation and Usage

-Instructions for setting up the environment, installing dependencies, and running the notebooks are provided in the respective folders:

-/notebooks: Jupyter notebooks used for model training on Kaggle.

 ## Results

 The model achieved a final test accuracy of approximately 68%.
 Training and validation accuracy and losses are documented through graphs on Wandb, showcasing the learning progress and model convergence.
 The project [paper](https://github.com/lukmanaj/wildlifeclassify/blob/main/project_paper.pdf) further explains the results.

 ## Deployment

 The model is deployed on a Streamlit application for real-world testing and user interaction.
 Users can upload images to the platform and receive immediate classification results.
 Access the application [here](https://afriwildlifeclassify.streamlit.app/).
 A video demo can be found [here](https://youtu.be/Mp5iStr_wzs?si=0CMjfRQRHo72BVKy).
+For the streamlit implementation, check [here](https://github.com/lukmanaj/wildlifeclassifyapp)

 ## Future Work